FOR COURSE INFORMATION AND SYLLABI, PLEASE SCROLL TO THE BOTTOM OF THIS PAGE.

 27 Mar 2014: Department of History of Science and Technology, Johns Hopkins

 28-19 Mar 2014: "Sound+" Conference, Dept. of English, Univ.
 Maryland

 18-22 Aug 2014: "Sound Epistemologies and the Order of Sound": NYU/Max Planck Institute Summer School, Berlin

 Professor Thompson hopes to be on sabbatical during the academic year 2014-2015.

 PhD.
 History, Princeton University, 1992

 Professor Thompson’s current research focuses upon the transformation of technical work during the transition from silent to sound motion pictures in the American film industry.
 Her book-in-progress, Sound Effects, will examine the working lives of sound engineers, editors, musicians, projectionists, and other technicians associated with the production and exhibition of films in the U.S.,1925-1933.

 She has also written about the Pathé Studio fire of 1929, a deadly fire on a motion picture sound stage in Manhattan that led to criminal investigations against the Pathé studio executives that, in turn, played a role in exposing the political corruption that permeated the Tammany Hall government of City Hall and led to the resignation of New York City's Mayor Jimmy Walker in 1932.

-She is currently developing a website, "The Roaring 'Twenties," in collaboration with the USC-sponsored online journal Vectors.
-This site will explore how the interactive multimedia capabilities of the web can be used to construct a historical representation of noise in New York City in the late 1920s.
+She has recently published a website, "The Roaring 'Twenties," in collaboration with web designer Scott Mahoy as part of the USC-sponsored online journal Vectors.
+This site explores how the interactive multimedia capabilities of the web can be used to construct a historical representation of noise in New York City in the late 1920s.